yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_json/functions-operators/_index.md

 - [**Convert a JSON value to a SQL value**](#convert-a-json-value-to-a-sql-value)
 - [**Get a property of a JSON value**](#get-a-property-of-a-json-value)

-**Note:** To see an alphabetical listing of the JSON functions and operators, see the listing in the navigation bar.
+**Note:** For an alphabetical listing of the JSON functions and operators, see the listing in the navigation bar.

 There are two trivial typecast operators for converting between a `text` value that conforms to [RFC 7159](https://tools.ietf.org/html/rfc7159) and a `jsonb` or `json` value, the ordinarily overloaded `=` operator, 12 dedicated JSON operators, and 23 dedicated JSON functions.